fardeen9983/Ultimate-Dux/Languages/Java/Design-Patterns/Structural/adapter/Readme.md

 ## Pitfalls
 1. Not a Lot
-2. Dont complicate it
+2. Don't complicate it
 3. Multiple adapters
-4. Dont add Functionality (It will become a Decorator otherwise)
+4. Don't add Functionality (It will become a Decorator otherwise)

 ## Contrast
 |**Adapter**|**Bridge**|